Let us consider each of these four stages in more detail.

 This is the risk that the procedures performed by the auditor to reduce audit risk to an acceptably low level will not detect a misstatement that exists and that could be material, either individually or when aggregated with other misstatements.

 The interrelationship of the three components of audit risk is outside the scope of this current article.
-Paper F8 students, however, will typically be expected to have a good understanding of the concept of audit risk, and to be able to apply this understanding to questions in order to identify and describe appropriate risk assessment procedures.
+F8 students, however, will typically be expected to have a good understanding of the concept of audit risk, and to be able to apply this understanding to questions in order to identify and describe appropriate risk assessment procedures.

 The UK Auditing Practices Board announced in March 2009 that it would update its auditing standards according to the clarified ISAs, and that these standards would apply for audits of accounting periods ending on or after 15 December 2010.
 UK and Irish students should note that there are no significant differences on audit risk between ISA 315 and the UK and Ireland version of the standard.

-The concept of audit risk is of key importance to the audit process and Paper F8 students are required to have a good understanding of what audit risk is, and why it is so important.
-For the purposes of the Paper F8 exam, it is important to understand that audit risk is a very practical topic and is therefore examined in a very practical context.
+The concept of audit risk is of key importance to the audit process and F8 students are required to have a good understanding of what audit risk is, and why it is so important.
+For the purposes of the F8 exam, it is important to understand that audit risk is a very practical topic and is therefore examined in a very practical context.
 Any definition or explanation of the audit risk model itself will usually only be allocated a small number of marks, but many students still include such definitions in answers to case study and scenario questions which require a practical application of audit risk assessment procedures.
 Students must also be prepared to apply their understanding of audit risk to questions and come up with appropriate risk assessment procedures.

-Written by the assessor for Paper F8
+Written by a member of the F8 examining team

 - IAASB Handbook 2009, Glossary of Terms.